Where Are the Keys? Managing Encryption in the Cloud

 - Hold Your Own Key (HYOK): The customer generates, manages, and stores encryption keys in its own environment.
 The cloud provider does not have access to the keys and is blind to the contents of encrypted files.

-PKWARE's automated data security technology provides an ideal solution for HYOK encryption.
-PKWARE can detect data that requires HYOK protection as soon as it appears on a server or user device, and encrypt the data with a company-controlled key before it travels to the cloud.
-To learn more about PKWARE's encryption capabilities, explore our industry-leading key management technology, or schedule a consultation with a data security expert today.
+PKWARE’s automated data security technology provides an ideal solution for HYOK encryption.
+PKWARE can detect data that requires HYOK protection as soon as it appears on a server or user device, and encrypt the data with a company-controlled key before it travels to the Cloud.
+To learn more about PKWARE’s encryption capabilities, explore our industry-leading key management technology, or get a free demo now.